banban525/ApplicationRegistries/README.md

 ## Dependency

 ApplicationRegistries2.dll depends only on .NET Framework 4.5.
+ApplicationRegistries2.dll will be distributed with your application.

+Other support tools distributed with nuget depend on the following libraries.
+* RazorEngine

 ## How to install

 You can install using nuget.
-(Unimplemented)

 ```
-PM> Install-Package ApplicationRegistries2
+PM> Install-Package ApplicationRegistries
 ```